Berkeley-MDes/tdf-fa24-aaryharkareberkeley/README.md

 Grasshopper's flexibility and scalability highlight its potential for applications in fields that require parametric design, such as architecture and product design.
 This tool could help create adaptive structures that respond to changing conditions or design requirements, opening the door for innovative approaches in sustainable design.
 As more industries look to optimize materials and energy use, Grasshopper-like tools could become vital, enabling designers to test and iterate their creations for both functional and aesthetic considerations.
 This could lead to a future where sustainability is built into the design process from the outset.

 </br>
-Personal Project: Plant holder with section for keeping keys and wallet
+Personal Project: Plant holder with section for keeping keys and wallet</br>
 <img width="400" alt="Personal Project: Plant holder with section for keeping keys and wallet" src="assets/plant_holder_2.png">
 </br>
 </br>